carroll-tech/data-project-example/infrastructure/networking/README.md

 | `project` | GCP project ID to deploy resources within | From your Google Cloud Console |
 | `github_username` | GitHub username that owns the repository | Your GitHub username |

-### GitHub OAuth Setup
+### GitHub Organization OAuth Setup

-To obtain the GitHub OAuth credentials needed for IAP authentication:
+To obtain the GitHub OAuth credentials needed for IAP authentication with a GitHub organization:

-1. Go to your GitHub account → Settings → Developer settings → OAuth Apps
+1. Go to your GitHub organization → Settings → Developer settings → OAuth Apps
 2. Click "New OAuth App"
 3. Fill in the following details:
-   - **Application name**: `data-project-example`
+   - **Application name**: `example-org`
    - **Homepage URL**: `https://data-project-example.net`
    - **Authorization callback URL**: `https://iap.googleapis.com/v1/oauth/clientIds/YOUR_CLIENT_ID:handleRedirect`
      - Note: You'll need to update this URL after creating the OAuth app and getting the client ID